caiomourasud/starwarswiki/README.md

 <p>It saves this data using the <a href="https://pub.dev/packages/hive" target="_blank">Hive</a>, it is a "NoSQL database fast, pleasant and secure", I chose this database because it is "Cross platform: mobile, desktop, browser".</p>
 <p>I created a <a href="https://github.com/CaioMouraSud/starwarswiki/blob/main/lib/app/utils/image_generator.dart">class</a> to link photos about everything within this application.</p>
 </br>
-<p>This is the first part of the application running on an ios emulator and MacOS</p>
+<p>This is the first part of the application running on an iOS Emulator and MacOS App</p>
 <p>
   <img src="screens/ios_presentation.gif" height="420" alt="">
   <img src="screens/mac_presentation.gif" height="420" alt="">